PoisotLab/NCBITaxonomy.jl/README.md

 Internally, the data are saved as arrow tables, which are loaded by `NCBITaxonomy` as `DataFrames`.
 These data frames are *not* exported, but they are used by the various function of the package.
+Note also that a number of fields are removed, and some tables are pre-merged - not at build time (so there is no information loss), but at load time.